Keith Powers (politician)

-Keith Powers (born November 16, 1983) is an American politician, Democrat, and council member for the 4th district of the New York City Council.
-He succeeded former council member Daniel Garodnick in 2018, and was appointed Majority Leader in 2022.
-On January 3, 2024, Amanda Farias replaced Keith Powers as Majority Leader of the New York City Council.
+Keith Powers (born November 16, 1983) is an American politician who is a member of the New York State Assembly for the 74th district.
+A member of the Democratic Party, he was a council member for the 4th district of the New York City Council from 2018 to 2025, and served as Majority Leader from 2022 to 2024.

 The district includes the Upper East Side, Central Park South, Grand Central Terminal, Tudor City, Waterside, Peter Cooper Village, Carnegie Hill, Stuyvesant Town, the United Nations as well as part of Yorkville and Turtle Bay in Manhattan.

 Life and career

 Powers attended The Epiphany School and St. Francis Preparatory School, both Catholic schools.
 He received his B.A. in political science from the University of Dayton in 2005 and his M.A. in political science from the City University of New York's Graduate Center in 2013.

 From November 2006 to January 2011, Powers served as the chief of staff for New York State Assembly member Johnathan Bing.
 He was the campaign manager for New York State Senator Liz Krueger during her 2006 campaign.
 Since January 2011 Powers has served as the chair of the Business Affairs Committee of Community Board 6.
 From January 2011 to the start of his campaign in April 2017, he was the vice president of Constantinople & Vallone Consulting, a government relations consulting firm.
+Notable clients of Powers included private prison contractor Geo Group, the Patrolmen's Benevolent Association, and the Sports and Arts in School Foundation.

 On September 12, 2017, he won the Democratic nomination for New York City Council District 4.
 He won the November 7 general election and took the place of Councilman Dan Garodnick on January 1, 2018.

 In January 2019, he was ranked first (tied with Helen Rosenthal) as top lawmaker on New York City Council by City and State.

 In 2023, Powers withdrew from the NYC Progressive Caucus of the New York City Council.